AffinityPartners/ice/Master-Design.md

 - [ ] Components use Tailwind classes with proper responsive variants
 - [ ] TypeScript interfaces are defined for all component props
 - [ ] Form validation uses Zod schemas with React Hook Form
-- [ ] Components support light and dark mode variants
+- [ ] Components are properly exported and documented
 - [ ] Accessibility attributes are included (ARIA labels, focus management)
-- [ ] Components are properly exported and documented

 ---